Test-webhook/test_repository/README.md

 # test_repository
 To test the lambda function's operation.
-See if Lambda Works Properly.
+See if Lambda Works Properly
-And payload is perated well.